 The summit will look at the global potential of the disability innovation movement, from products and services, to thinking and research.
 An opportunity to bring together global experts and emerging talent to explore the future of disability innovation and its potential to change lives around the world.

-Assistive technology, inclusive design, global products, design solutions, accessibility, sport, the arts, transformative technologies, social development and paralympic legacy.
+Topics will include; assistive technology, inclusive design, global products, design solutions, accessibility, sport, the arts, transformative technologies, social development and paralympic legacy.

 Collaborative and multi-disciplinary the Disability Innovation Summit will be a platform for new ideas, a forum to share successes and an opportunity to explore scalable breakthroughs with the ability to make global change.